-A local PIN is a PIN that uses a local key reference it is only valid within the ADF/DF where it is indicated in the FCP.
+A local PIN is a PIN that uses a local key reference which is only valid within the ADF/DF where it is indicated in the FCP.
+It means that 2 ADFs can use the same local key reference number with two different values and two different status (enabled, disabled, verified, blocked), one for each ADF.
+The verification status of a local PIN is maintained when performing file selection.
+A local PIN shall be indicated in the FCP of child DFs.
 A local PIN is defined as level 2 in table 9.2 and coded as defined in table 9.3.
-A local PIN referenced in an ADF or a DF, which is not $DF{TELECOM}$, does not give access to $DF{TELECOM}$.
+A local PIN referenced in an ADF or a DF, which is not DF ${\text{TELECOM}}$, does not give access to DF ${\text{TELECOM}}$.